csmith/lineandsinker/README.md

 -------------------- | --------------------------------------------------------
- `LAS_GITEA_URL`     | Base URL of the Gitea instance to connect to `LAS_GITEA_TOKEN`   | Application token to use to authenticate to Gitea
+ `LAS_GITEA_URL`     | Base URL of the Gitea instance to connect to `LAS_GITEA_TOKEN`   | Application token to use to authenticate to Gitea `LAS_GITEA_ADD_HOOKS` | If present, automatically add hooks to all repos

-LaS automatically adds itself as a hook for all repositories it has access to using the given token.
+LaS accepts Gitea webhooks and can automatically add itself as a hook for all repositories it has access to using the given token.

 ### Jenkins